List of Cops episodes (season 21–present)

 Cops (stylized as COPS) is an American documentary/reality legal series that follows police officers, constables, sheriff's deputies, federal agents and state troopers during patrols and other police activities including prostitution and narcotics stings.
 It is one of the longest-running television programs in the United States and, as of May 2011, the longest-running show on Fox, following the cancellation of America's Most Wanted after 23 years.

 The show follows the activities of police officers by assigning television camera crews to accompany them as they perform their duties.
 The show's formula follows the cinéma vérité convention, with no narration or scripted dialog, depending entirely on the commentary of the officers and on the actions of the people with whom they come into contact.

 In 2013, Fox canceled Cops after 25 seasons, following requests by the Color of Change organization to do so.
 However, the series was soon picked up by Spike TV, a cable channel now known as Paramount Network.
 In 2020, the program was once again canceled, this time after its 32nd season.
 Despite its cancellation, production of a 33rd season began in September 2020, with the intentions of an international broadcast.
 In 2021, it was announced that Fox Nation picked up the show.
 The 33rd season premiered on October 1, 2021.
 The 34th season premiered on September 30, 2022.
+The 35th season premiered on April 7, 2023.
+Season 36 premiered on April 5, 2024; On July 11, 2025, Cops would air a new episode on the Paramount Network again titled "Stick and Move;" this episode would then debut on Fox Nation on August 1, 2025.
+Season 37 premiered on March 7, 2025, with ifs first non-special episode airing on October 24, 2025.